 The Rolled Hem Tassel Wrap is just the thing to have on hand for an extra layer of warmth and softness… Or for an extra pep in your step! -Molly

-- 2 yards of Robert Kaufman’s Organic Voile in Natural
+- 2 yards of Robert Kaufman’s Organic Voile in Natural (Please Note: We no longer carry Organic Voile.
+To view our full collection of fabrics, click here!)

 - Tassel Threads: Purl Soho’s Sewing Thread Bundle in Campfire